M-prisca/M-prisca/README.md

 ## About Me
 - 🎓 AUCA Class of 2026 | Member of The GYM Software Engineering Traineeship

-  - Currently working on a bunch of project for school purpose such as :
+  - Currently working on a bunch of projects for school purposes, such as :
     -  **AI Tutor for Personalized Learning** – Smart tutor using Python, Django, and ML
-    -  **Land Management System** – Web-based system for organizing land data using Java,react,ES6, Tailwindcss, Postman & PostgreSQ
+    -  **Land Management System** – Web-based system for organizing land data using Java, React, ES6, Tailwindcss, Postman & PostgreSQL
-  > to be Shared soon!
+  > to be shared soon!

-- Learning: JavaScript (ES6+), typeScript, react and Full-Stack Web Dev
+- Learning: JavaScript (ES6+), typeScript, react, and Full-Stack Web Dev
-- Skills: HTML, CSS, JavaScript, java, PHP, Linux,Git, PostgreSQL, MariaDB
+- Skills: HTML, CSS, JavaScript, Java, PHP, Linux, Git, PostgreSQL, MariaDB
 - Future goals: Master DevOps, Build scalable apps, and Launch tech projects in Africa

 ---